-Stassi Schroeder Says Lisa Vanderpump & Teddi Mellencamp Are Both Invited to Her Wedding After ‘RHOBH’ Drama
+Stassi Schroeder Says Lisa Vanderpump & Teddi Mellencamp Are Both Invited To Her Wedding After ‘RHOBH’ Drama

 In addition, Mellencamp is expecting a baby this spring, so only time will tell if she’ll be able to manage a trek to Europe for Stassi’s big day.

-Stassi previously said her wedding will be an “intimate” affair, so it sound slike Vanderpump and Mellencamp made the short list.
-The Vandeprump Rules bride said if she hasn’t gone to lunch with someone in the past year then they’re not invited to her wedding.
+Stassi previously said her wedding will be an “intimate” affair, so it sounds like Vanderpump and Mellencamp made the shortlist.
+The Vanderpump Rules bride said if she hasn’t gone to lunch with someone in the past year, then they’re not invited to her wedding.

 Real Housewives drama aside, Stassi has other “friend” issues when it comes to her wedding.
 The Vanderpump Rules star recently revealed that she doesn’t know how she will “rank” her nine bridesmaids as she makes the lineup for her bridal party, and she joked that she may just “pick names out of a hat.”